The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Constraints on DES-Y3 Data

 The LCT methodology presented in this work enables the clean separation of scales that can be modeled with relatively small theoretical uncertainties from those that are dominated by astrophysical systematics.
 One major advantage of this is that the constraining power of analyses with LCTs degrades much less quickly as we decrease $\Lambda$ than those without LCTs.
 In order to demonstrate this, we compare constraints setting $\Lambda=1\,\himpc$ and $\Lambda=0.5\,\himpc$ with and without LCTs in Figure~\ref{fig:desy3_lambda_comp}.
 With LCTs and $\Lambda=0.5\,\himpc$ we find

 and without LCTs we obtain

-We see that the constraining power on $S_8$ degrades by $12.5\%$ with LCTs and $45\%$ without LCTs when switching from $\Lambda=1\, \himpc$ to $\Lambda=0.5\, \himpc$.
-The fact that the constraining power degrades by so little when swiching to $\Lambda=0.5\,\himpc$ is a major advantage of our LCT methodology, and enables potential perturbative modeling of the cosmic shear signal without drastic degradation of constraining power, a topic that we will revisit in the future. $\omega_m$ is actually slightly better constrained with $\Lambda=0.5\himpc$ than $\Lambda=1.0\himpc$, but this is driven by the fact that $\Omega_m$ is pushing up against the lower prior when $\Lambda=0.5\himpc$, artificially shrinking the $\omega_m$ posterior, making interpretation of changes in constraining power when varying scale cuts on this parameter more challenging.
+We see that the constraining power on $S_8$ degrades by $11\%$ with LCTs and $35\%$ without LCTs when switching from $\Lambda=1\, \himpc$ to $\Lambda=0.5\, \himpc$.
+The fact that the constraining power degrades by so little when swiching to $\Lambda=0.5\,\himpc$ is a major advantage of our LCT methodology, and enables potential perturbative modeling of the cosmic shear signal without drastic degradation of constraining power, a topic that we will revisit in the future.

 In order to visualize the constraints on deviations from CDM matter power spectrum predictions, we plot the posterior predictive distribution (PPD) of the ratio of our model for $P_{\rm mm}(k,z=0)$ to the CDM predictions, $P_{\rm CDM}(k,z=0)$ in Figure~\ref{fig:baryon_ppd}.
 The former includes our baryon counterterm model, while the latter does not.
 The left panel compares posterior predictive distributions for $\Lambda=1\, \himpc$ with (black) and without LCTs (blue).
-We see that the LCT model provides slightly tighter constraints, consistent with our observation that the posterior on $a_{2}^{1}$ is smaller by a factor of $\sim25\%$ for the LCT analysis, compared to the no LCT analysis.
+We see that the LCT model provides slightly tighter constraints, consistent with our observation that the posterior on $a_{2}^{1}$ is smaller by a factor of $\sim7\%$ for the LCT analysis, compared to the no LCT analysis.
 We also compare with predictions from three hydrodynamical simulations, OWLS $\log T_{\rm AGN}=8.3$ and $\log T_{\rm AGN}=8.7$ \cite{LeBrun2014}, as well as the original Illustris simulation, which roughly bracket the range of predicted baryonic feedback strengths.
 We see that the lensing data does not provide very strong constraints on the shape of the matter power spectrum to rule any of these scenarios out at $>2\sigma$, although we see no evidence of matter power spectrum suppression beyond the CDM prediction (see ref.~\cite{Terasawa25} for a similar conclusion from HSC data) and the OWLS $\log T_{\rm AGN}=8.7$ is just on the lower edge of the $2\sigma$ posteriors.